 What Does OCR Do?

-Basically, OCR helps you turn an image into a searchable document using technology that recognizes characters and letters and turns them into words and sentences.
+The OCR process helps you turn an image into a searchable document using technology that recognizes characters and letters and turns them into words and sentences.
 The ability we have of looking at a document and almost immediately recognizing and understanding the different letters, words, and sentences is a capability beyond computers.
 When a computer “sees” an image, let’s say a page of printed text, it’s just black and white shapes to it, pixels on a page that don’t actually mean anything; there isn’t an inherent understanding of the letters and words.

 What OCR software does is process the characters so that a computer can now read and recognize text: the letters, characters, words, and so on.
 Once processed through OCR software, a user will have the ability to search scanned documents for keywords and phrases.
+When you combine document scanning with document recognition and text recognition, you turn your pile of hard copy records into searchable digital files.

 Additionally, a scanned document that’s been run through OCR technology can be used as an editable document, basically allowing you to update the text as necessary (in certain situations).
 An example of this is when libraries digitize their historical collections and OCR the scanned material so that volunteers can read and update articles as necessary.
 This is a labor-intensive method, since it’s pretty much manual data entry, but it is very useful for specific applications.